 Strength of Recommendation Rating C—Optional.
 It is unclear whether the benefits associated with adhering to the recommendation outweigh the risks of not adhering to the recommendation; other alternatives may be equally reasonable.

 Quality of Evidence Rating I—Randomized Clinical Trial Data.
-In the absence of large pediatric randomized trials, adult data may be used if there are substantial pediatric data consistent with high-quality adult studies.
 Quality of Evidence Rating I will be used if there are data from large randomized trials in children with clinical and/or validated laboratory endpoints.
-Quality of Evidence Rating I* will be used if there are high-quality randomized clinical trial data in adults with clinical and/or validated laboratory endpoints and pediatric data from well designed, non-randomized trials or observational cohort studies with long-term clinical outcomes that are consistent with the adult studies.
-A rating of I* may be used for quality of evidence if, for example, a randomized Phase III clinical trial in adults demonstrates a drug is effective in ARV-naive patients and data from a nonrandomized pediatric trial demonstrate adequate and consistent safety and PK data in the pediatric population.
+Quality of Evidence Rating I* will be used if there are high-quality randomized clinical trial data in adults with clinical and/or validated laboratory endpoints and substantial pediatric data from well-designed, non-randomized trials or observational cohort studies with long-term clinical outcomes that are consistent with the adult studies.
+A rating of I* may be used for quality of evidence if, for example, a randomized Phase III clinical trial in adults demonstrates a drug is effective in ARV-naive patients and data from a non-randomized pediatric trial demonstrate adequate and consistent safety and PK data in the pediatric population.

 Quality of Evidence Rating II—Non-Randomized Clinical Trials or Observational Cohort Data.
-In the absence of large, well-designed, pediatric, non-randomized trials or observational data, adult data may be used if there are sufficient pediatric data consistent with high-quality adult studies.
+In the absence of large, well-designed, pediatric, non-randomized trials or observational data, adult data from high-quality non-randomized clinical trials or observational cohort studies may be used if there are sufficient pediatric data consistent with the adult studies.
 Quality of Evidence Rating II will be used if there are data from well-designed, non-randomized trials or observational cohorts in children.
-Quality of Evidence Rating II* will be used if there are well-designed, non-randomized trials or observational cohort studies in adults with supporting and consistent information from smaller nonrandomized trials or cohort studies with clinical outcome data in children.
-A rating of II* may be used for quality of evidence if, for example, a large observational study in adults demonstrates clinical benefit to initiating treatment at a certain CD4 T lymphocyte (CD4) cell count and data from smaller observational studies in children indicate that a similar CD4 count is associated with clinical benefit.
+Quality of Evidence Rating II* will be used if there are well-designed, non-randomized trials or observational cohort studies in adults with supporting and consistent information from smaller non-randomized trials or cohort studies with clinical outcome data in children.
+A rating of II* may be used for quality of evidence if, for example, a large observational study in adults demonstrates clinical benefit to initiating treatment at a certain CD4 cell count and data from smaller observational studies in children indicate that a similar CD4 count is associated with clinical benefit.

 Quality of Evidence Rating III—Expert Opinion.
 Where neither clinical trial nor observational data exist, we rely on expert opinion.

-A: Strong recommendation for the statement B: Moderate recommendation for the statement C: Optional recommendation for the statement
+B: Moderate recommendation for the statement

 II*: One or more well-designed, non-randomized trials or observational cohort studies in adults with long-term clinical outcomes with accompanying data in children† from one or more smaller nonrandomized trials or cohort studies with clinical outcome data